cs2901/yape-bcp-project-yapespots/documentation/user_guide/user_guide.md

 - Not log in Yape Spots feature

 ## 4. FAQ

 1. What is going to show me the map of Yape Spots?
   -  The map will show you business that use Yape as payment method

 2. Should I be logged in to see the map?
   - No, if you are a user you can access without logging in.

 3. What types of filters can I apply in Yape Spots?
- - Youc can filter by category (restaurant, bar, market, etc), by distance and by business hours
+ - Youc can filter by category (restaurant, bar, market, etc), by distance and by if its open or not

 4. What happend if a Yape spot does not use Yape?
  - If a Yape Spot doesn't use Yape, you can report it.
 If a Yape spot is reported many times it will be removed from the database